NEAR Meetings are Scheduled for the

 The following drivers have indicated they will be attending:

-Bob Polverari, Billy Greco, Ed Flemke Jr., Dan Avery, Tommy Fearn, and we have just begun the process of contacting past competitors.
+Bob Polverari, Billy Greco, Ed Flemke Jr., Dan Avery, Tommy Fearn,

 We have lined up three food trucks: